Are you interested in engineering and willing to improve people's lives? Then, a career as a biomedical engineer can be ideal for you.

 When completing this course, you gain the specialist skills needed to create new medical devices, treatments, and instruments.
-You can choose to specialize in varied roles, such as:
+You can choose to specialise in varied roles, such as:

-Though the degree is optional to become a biomedical engineer, it makes you more desirable to potential future employers and opens the door to more job opportunities.
+Though the degree is optional to become a biomedical engineer, it makes you more desirable to potential future employers.
+It opens the door to more job opportunities.

-The duration of a master's degree is between 1.5 and 3 years full-time, and if you do any internships, you may gain an advantage with recognition of prior learning, which may shorten the course duration.
+The duration of a master's degree is between 1.5 and 3 years full-time.
+If you do any internships, you may gain an advantage with recognition of prior learning, which may shorten the course duration.

 Step 4: Apply For A Biomedical Engineering Role

 Biomedical engineering is a vast field where you can find various job opportunities based on your work experience and personal traits.